This blog may contain affiliate links. Read our disclosure policy for more info.

 They also offer a daily sheep shearing demonstration at 2:30 pm which is no extra cost to watch.

-The entrance fee to the Glenorchy Animal Experience is $20 NZD for an adult (with discounts for children) and you just pay once you arrive.
-It is open daily from 9 am to 5 pm in the summer (October 1 to April 30) and from 10 am to 4 pm in the winter (May to September.)
+The entrance fee to the Glenorchy Animal Experience is $25 NZD for an adult (with discounts for children) and you just pay once you arrive.
+It is open daily from 10 am to 4 pm.

 This is one of my favorites out of all of the cheap things to do in Queenstown – I just loved hanging out with the animals!
 Not to mention, visiting a local farm is one of those “must-do” things to do in New Zealand!